ecn310/course-project-development/Paper Summaries.md

 _Specific question_: By understanding the independence between EG and HD through data and empirical evidence how can we address policing priorities between growth and development?

-_Hypothesis_: Policy sequencing matters, especially by prioritizing human development to economic growth to contribute to growth in the long term, while countries that might prioritize the latter might fall into underdevelopment.
+_Hypothesis_: If human development is prioritized, it will lead to an increase in economic growth, which will then contribute to growth and development in the long term.

 _Theory_: There is a strong relationship between economic growth and human development suggesting that they influence and reinforce each other in what can either become a vicious or virtuous cycle.